jkrh/kvms/README.md

 SHORT TERM TODO
 ----------------
 1) Memory pressure testing
-2) Make guest system registers immutable
-3) Hardened / versatile guest config and patches.
+2) Hardened / versatile guest config and patches.
 We need guest configs and patches for various use cases.
 XHCI USB emulation support currently is one big hack (works but is insecure).
-4) Migration support
+3) Migration support
-5) Finish android hardware support (32bit environment goes SIGILL)
+4) Finish android hardware support (32bit environment goes SIGILL)
-6) Add locking mechanism for guest specific EL2 mappings that are not allowed to be changed after VM has been initialized.
+5) Add locking mechanism for guest specific EL2 mappings that are not allowed to be changed after VM has been initialized.
 At the moment the protection is for all EL2 mappings which prevents from creating new VMs after the lock has been set
-7) QEMU protected guest support to give the madvise() hint to KSM not to scan the guest memory: -cpu=host,protected-guest-support=kvms
+6) QEMU protected guest support to give the madvise() hint to KSM not to scan the guest memory: -cpu=host,protected-guest-support=kvms
-8) Move SHA-256 operations to hardware via the arm crypto-extension (mbedtls)
+7) Move SHA-256 operations to hardware via the arm crypto-extension (mbedtls)
-9) IPI based debug stops, backtraces, tlb flushes when needed
+8) IPI based debug stops, backtraces, tlb flushes when needed
-10) Libhybris based GPU access for QEMU
+9) Libhybris based GPU access for QEMU